- Search The Registry

 - Teacher’s Forum

 - My Account

 On this date, Selma Burke born in 1900.
-She was an African American sculptor from Mooresville, North Carolina.
+She was a Black sculptor.

 She returned to New York and in 1941, completed a Master of Fine Arts degree at Columbia University.
-At the age of 70, this remarkable woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.
-She was influenced by, among others, Henri Matisse, a painter, and Frank Lloyd Wright, an architect.
+At the age of 70, this remarkable Black woman completed a Doctorate in Arts and Letters at Livingstone College, Salisbury, North Carolina.

 The Biographical Dictionary of Black Americans

 Copyright 1992, Facts on File, New York, NY